fecroce/qrcodecomponent/README-template.md

 ### Continued development

 I plan to keep improving my responsive design skills, focusing on advanced techniques like media queries and fluid typography.
 I also want to refine my CSS practices, exploring methods like BEM for better organization.
-As I move forward, I’d love to incorporate more interactivity with JavaScript and dive deeper into web accessibility to make my projects more inclusive.
+As I move forward, I’d love to incorporate more interactivity with JavaScript and dive deeper into web accessibility.
 I’m excited to explore new CSS features and frameworks to create even more dynamic and polished designs.

 ### Useful resources